Is The Free Hemingway App The Right Grammar Editor For You?

 When writing blog posts or content articles, it is always good practice to keep adverbs and passive sentences to an absolute minimum.

 The best feature of the Hemingway editor is that it accepts a huge word count without a problem and processes the text very quickly.

 It is a simple and efficient way to find the two most common errors and writing flaws.
 These are the overuse of the passive voice and too many adverbs.

 CONS – The not so good stuff

-With the free version, there is no facility to save or export your work.
+With the free version of the Hemingway app editor, there is no facility to save or export your work.

 Working on a long text in this app is like being a trapeze artist with no safety net.

 If you want to be able to save and export, you will need to pay for the desktop version.